-Table 4- shows a selection of the past, present, and reasonably foreseeable future actions which could be affected by the impacts of the alternatives.
+This section provides a broad overview of past, present, and reasonably foreseeable future actions the collective impacts of which could be increased by the impacts of the alternatives.
+Error!
+Reference source not found.1 shows a selection of the past, present, and reasonably foreseeable future actions which could be affected by the impacts of the alternatives.
 Their impacts were considered in conjunction with those evaluated for the survey alternatives to determine whether incremental but collectively significant impacts could occur.
-Table 4-2.
-Selected past, present, and reasonably foreseeable future actions reviewed for cumulative impact in conjunction with the alternatives